canvasxyz/canvas/docs/index.md

 -->

 <TextRow title="How it Works">
-  <TextItem>Canvas allows you to write fast, data-heavy decentralized applications by expressing the core logic of your application as a series of functions, which have access to a relational database.</TextItem>
+  <TextItem>Canvas allows you to write fast, data-intensive, realtime decentralized applications, by expressing the core logic of your application as a set of functions, with access to a relational embedded database.</TextItem>
   <TextItem>Applications run entirely over libp2p, with data stored on each node, using an invisible CRDT layer that reconciles input from different actors.</TextItem>
   <TextItem>It's like smart contracts, but without the blockchain.
-And you don't need to learn a new language, or new data structures - it just works, like writing a web application in Rails or Next.js.</TextItem>
+And you don't need to learn a new language, or new data structures - it just works, like writing a web application in Rails or Node.js.</TextItem>
 </TextRow>

 <DemoToggle v-bind:options="['Game', 'Messaging']" defaultOption="Game"></DemoToggle>